 Guillaume Bottazzi is a French visual artist, born in 1971.
-In 2012, he has located his studios in France and Belgium have been set up since 2012.
+His workshops in France and Belgium have been set up since 2012.

 At the age of 17 he decided to become an artist and to make this his sole activity but he started his career on the streets and then began studying painting in Italy, in Florence.
 Back in France, as a competition award winner, he set up in a workshop granted to him by the French Ministry of Culture.

 From 1992 he produced highly successful site-specific artworks.
 To date, Guillaume Bottazzi has signed off over 50 works for public spaces.
 Realized in situ, indoor or outdoor, they are the fruit of a global reflection integrating a variety of parameters, particularly contextual parameters.

 He has received private and public commissions from museums, cities, ministries, investors and collectors, such as the Mori Building company and the Miyanomori International Museum of Art in Japan, the William Whipple Collection and the Queen Shorough Collection in the USA, and from the French Government, the Ministry of Culture, the Société Générale, Bouygues and other investor groups for France.
 He exhibited in Russia at the National Art Museum in Novosibirsk, and at the National Center of Contemporary Art in Moscow, and also collaborates witth well-known architects, like for exemple Valode & Pistre, Kanji Ueki ...

 Bottazzi has developed his work in several countries, especially in Europe, Asia and the United States.
 He worked in New York during the first decade of the 2000s.
 In New York his artworks have been shown by the Goldstrom gallery and the White Cube’s Annex Gallery.

 In 2004 Guillaume Bottazzi was artist in residence in Japan and he has spent a great deal of time in the Land of the Rising Sun.